The-deep-biosphere/2023-Milos/Pipeline explanations.md

 lulus = curated_result$curated_table
 write.table(data.frame("OTU"=rownames(lulus),lulus),"Otutab_curated.tsv", row.names=FALSE, quote=F, sep="\t")
 ```

-As Lulu only makes modifications to the OTU table, the following python3 script can be run to filter the fasta file too.
+LULU only makes modifications to the OTU table, so we can run the following python3 script to remove the matching OTUs from the fasta file too.
+This script is written by Anders Lanzén.
 ``` python
 #!/usr/bin/env python